kazumaxneo/MAG_refinement/README.md

 # MAG_refinement

-MAG sequences derived from short (and long) sequencing reads consist of a set of fragmented contigs that are broken at hundreds of positions within the genome.
-Gene prediction is severely impacted by such fragmented draft genome sequences.
-This script aims to improve the contiguity of MAGs by reassembling bins using isolated genome assembler with a combination of properly mapped HiFi long reads and short reads against bin sequence.<br><br>
+MAG sequences derived from short and long sequencing reads consist of fragmented contigs that are broken at hundreds of positions within the genome.
+Gene prediction is significantly impacted by such fragmented draft genome sequences.
+This script aims to improve the contiguity of MAGs by reassembling bins using an isolated genome assembler with a combination of properly mapped HiFi long reads and short reads aligned to the bin sequences.
+The script is compatible with datasets that have already undergone hybrid assembly using tools like metaSPAdes or OPERA-MS.

+## Workflow
-First, each bin related short and long sequencing reads are collected from whole metagenome sequencing reads.
-Then,three isolated genome assembler is used to reassembling each bin.
+Short and long sequencing reads for each bin are extracted from the whole metagenome shotgun sequencing data.
+1. For short reads, Bowtie2 is used with the "--al-conc option and a normal insert size" to collect properly aligned short reads.
+2. For HiFi long reads, Minimap2 is used with the "-x map-hifi" option.
+High-quality mapped reads (MAPQ > 20) are retained.
+Then highly clipped alignments are filtered using the samclip program.
+3. The filtered reads are then used for further analysis.
+Each bin is reassembled using three different isolated genome assemblers to improve contiguity.

-1. Unicycler (hybrid assembly)
+- Unicycler (hybrid assembly)
-2. SPAdes (hybrid assembly)
+- SPAdes (hybrid assembly)
-3. Flye (HiFi long reads assembly)
+- Flye (HiFi long reads assembly)
 <br><br>
-## Requirements
+## Dependency
 - SAMTools
 - Bowtie2
 - samclip